Open Date: March 22, 2021Final Filing Date: Continuous

 - Develop and maintain positive partnerships within the agency and in the community

 - Develop and maintain positive relationships with community partners

 - Commitment to integrity, respect, innovation, health equity, and excellence

 The skills necessary may be acquired through various types of education, training, and/or experience, typically:

-Possession of a Master's Degree from an accredited School of Social Work and licensure as a Clinical Social Worker, Marriage and Family Therapist, or Professional Clinical Counselor in the State of California issued by the State Board of Behavioral Science Examiners (BBSE) Required Conditions of Employment:
+Possession of a Master's Degree which qualifies for licensure as a Marriage and Family Therapist by the California State Board of Behavioral Science Examiners.
+Required Conditions of Employment: